masesgroup/KNet/src/documentation/articles/usage.md

 The example above can be found in the [templates package](https://www.nuget.org/packages/MASES.KNet.Templates/).
 Its behavior is:

 * during initialization prepares the properties
-* creates a producer using the properties
+* create a producer using the properties
-* creates a ProducerRecord and sends it using the Send API with the attached Callback
+* create ProducerRecord and send it using the API Send with the attached Callback
 * when the operation completes the Callback is called:
   + if an Exception was raised it will be printed out
   + otherwise the RecordMetadata is printed out
-* prints out the produced data and the resulting RecordMetadata
+* print out the produced data and the resulting RecordMetadata

 ## Consumer example